PoliceTeam/semantic-versioning-action/README.md

-# Semantic versioning without any track files.
+# Semantic versioning without any track files

 **This action uses git tag for controlling the version.
 This action will not change/add/remove any file in your repository.**